Don't Put Up With Crap (If You Can Help It)

 I replaced the old sneakers that hurt my feet each day.
 I organized my messy closet and garage that bugged me each morning.
 The tattered, uncomfortable desk chair?
-Replaced with a sleek, mesh chair that helped my posture.
+Replaced with a sleek, mesh chair which improved my posture.

-At work, I refactored a large section of code that made me cringe each time I touched it.
-I spoke to my boss and got out of a couple pointless meetings each week.
+At work, I refactored a large section of code that made me cringe each time I looked at it.
+I even spoke to my boss and got out of a couple pointless meetings each week.